jeffboichuk/ice-marketing/midterm-project-outline.md

 criteria that you believe Mike and Sarah should use to make decisions of this sort.

-Taken together, these two components (alternatives and criteria) will allow you to employ a [value model][Johnson 2018] for decision-making purposes.
+By bringing these two components (alternatives and criteria) together, you will complete a [value model][johnson-2018] for decision-making purposes [@johnson-2018].
 You might find it helpful to structure your value model using [this template][value model template].
 Overall, the goal is to evaluate a set of well-balanced alternatives with a ranked set of relevant decision criteria in order to propose a course of action in a convincing manner.

 On this point, you should strive to explain your alternatives clearly and define your criteria well, so that the scores you assign to the alternatives in your